rngkGit/mushncav/README.md

 **More of everything coming soon!
 I am still developing this mod, this is just what I have right now.
 Explore the game to see what is currently added!**

 ## Installation
+Current stable build is in the releases section of the repository.

-Download the source code for the main branch and extract the folder.
+For a latest but potentially unstable build, Download the source code for the main branch and extract the folder.
 Open the project folder using your IDE (I am using IntelliJ IDEA CE).
 ***Please run Minecraft's Datagen before you run the client!***
 Run the Minecraft Client using gradle.